You must crop the Images before you upload them. Do NOT use Properties in the Image Manager to set/change the width and height of an image.

 I used the HTML column snippet and saved my work, but the columns seem “off”.
 What’s wrong?

-It is possible that during the editing of your content, some of the HTML snippet was removed.
-You will want to review the HTML for the content and make sure the following is true for each section or row:
+It is possible that during the editing of your content, some of the HTML snippets are removed.
+You want to review the HTML for the content and make sure the following is true for each section or row:

-- At the beginning of the row, you will need to see <div class="row">
+- At the beginning of the row, you need to see <div class="row">

 - There needs to be a starting <div> tag for each column, something like <div class="split50left">